 A french drain is a trench filled with pipe and gravel that helps divert water from your crawl space.

-French drains prevent water from collecting and pooling in areas around your foundation and saturating the ground below.
+French drains prevent water from collecting and pooling in ares around your foundation and saturating the ground below.

 3. Seal Cracks

-Emerging cracks in a crawl space provide passageways for water to seep in.
-These cracks are a major cause of water in a crawl space.
+When cracks emerge in crawl spaces, they provide a passageway for water to seep in.
+These cracks therefore become one of the major reasons behind the existence of water in crawl spaces.

-Go around your crawl space and observe any cracks.
-Identify spots that may become weaker with the passage of time.
+Go around your crawl space and observe any cracks and identify spots that may become weaker with the passage of time.
 If you find any vulnerability, apply sealants to seal them.

 4. Use a Dehumidifier